WiiMart/WiiMartBot/README.md

 - Standalone codes (e.g., `204013`)
 - Ranges (e.g., `204019-204041`), which will be expanded into individual codes.
 - Wildcard codes (e.g., `2056XX`), which can match multiple codes.

-## Privacy Notice

-This is a private repository and is not to be distributed unless explicit permission from the author or project owner has been given.